 Slack is beautiful, fun, creative and just simply amazing.
-A communication app generally embodies about as much sexiness as an accounting app (to be fair, there are indeed some astonishly beautiful products in the accounting space), but Slack has shattered the mold on the constraints that traditional communication platforms have chosen to abide by.
+A communication app generally embodies about as much sexiness as an accounting app (to be fair, there are indeed some astonishly beautiful products in the accounting space like QuickBooks Pro), but Slack has shattered the mold on the constraints that traditional communication platforms have chosen to abide by.

 Slacks works great for chatting with other team members, but alternatives like Skype and Google Hangouts could do just as well.
 Where the app really shines is through its ability to plug and play different elements.
 With channels, we can monitor all dialogues and actions that pertain to our company.
 This helps us understand what is going on with the business on a micro level.
 Here are a few examples:

 1. Every time someone writes a review on a product page, we get notified in the #notifs channel.